hegglinmichael/SecureCodingPractices/_posts/1010-10-10-C++-Executing-Shell-Commands.md

   FILE  *write_fd;
   pid_t child_pid;
 } SPC_PIPE;

+/*
+ * Definition:
+ *   This is the main peopen function rewritten
+ *   in a secure manner.
+ *
+ * @params:
+ *   path: path to the executable: "/bin/ls"
+ *   argv: arguments to pass to the command "-l"
+ *   envp: environment variables the you would like
+ *         to set EGG=chicken
+ * @return:
+ *   an SPC_PIP structure that contains pipes to
+ *   read/write data to the shell command executed.
+ **/
 SPC_PIPE *spc_popen(const char *path, char *const argv[], char *const envp[]) {
   int      stdin_pipe[2], stdout_pipe[2];
   SPC_PIPE *p;